mermehr/redmind-docs/scripts/README.md

 ## What’s Inside

-- **Scripts** for everyday ops, networking, security, and Git hygiene
+- **Scripts** for everyday ops, networking, security, Git hygiene, and logging
 - **Readme docs** in each folder with quick usage notes
 - Minimal dependencies; designed to run on common Linux systems (Mint/Ubuntu/Debian), with some Windows/Powershell helpers where noted